uccser/cs-field-guide/csfieldguide/chapters/content/en/artificial-intelligence/sections/chatterbots-and-the-turing-test.md

 Some possible rules that Alice might have are:

-- If "favourite colours" are mentioned, say your favourite colour is "green".
+- If "favourite colours" are mentioned, say your favourite colour is "transparent".
 - If family members are mentioned (e.g. "mum", "dad", or "brother") say something that is about family.

 To use the rules, the chatterbot analyses your last sentence (and possibly earlier sentences also) by matching the sentence against the patterns in its rules.